September 18, 2013

 Severe anxiety when separating from parents or other primary caregivers characterizes separation anxiety disorder.
 As one might expect, this is more commonly seen in preadolescents, and it can be associated with behavior such as school refusal.
 Children with this disorder also frequently express physical complaints, but will only experience their stomachaches or headaches in the context of separation.

 Remember that at a very young age, separation anxiety is a normal aspect of development.
 Infants and toddlers often display intense distress when parents leave for work or drop them off at daycare.
 When this behavior persists or resurfaces during later years, however, it is obviously disruptive to almost every aspect of the child’s development.
 Most studies suggest that this disorder occurs in roughly 4% of children and adolescents.
-Read more about separation anxiety and listen to our podcast.

 Why do we have so many categories of anxiety disorders?
 It turns out that these categories help to predict the course and treatment.
 These categories also help parents and clinicians keep in mind the possibility of pathological anxiety when a child is troubled.
 The seemingly “spaced-out” student in class might actually be terrified, and an incorrect diagnosis of attention deficit hyperactivity disorder (ADHD) can lead to improper medical treatment and even make anxiety worse.
 Symptoms can also overlap; children with social phobia may experience panic attacks, for example, or separation anxiety may occur in the context of more generalized anxiety.
 All these difficulties carry the potential to be enormously disruptive.
 A student whose anxiety is paralyzing and incapacitating deserves prompt attention.